Bit-Quill/valkey-glide/docs/design-raw-ffi.md

     deactivate Wrapper
     deactivate Client
 ```

+### Discussion
+* `redis_value_to_java`: This ffi call is necessary to evaluate the Redis::Value response that Redis returns to Rust-core,
+and needs to be converted to a `JObject` before it can be evaluated by Java.
+We are looking for alternatives to this call
+to avoid an unnecessary ffi call.
+* `java_arg_to_redis`: This ffi call is currently unnecessary, because all arguments sent are Strings.

 ### Elements
 * **Wrapper**: Our Babushka wrapper that exposes a client API (java, python, node, etc)